neithere/argh/docs/source/similar.rst

 * opster_ and finaloption_ support nested commands but are based on the outdated `optparse` library and therefore reimplement some features available in `argparse`.
-They also introduce decorators that don't just decorate functions but change their behaviour, which is bad practice.
+They also introduce decorators that don't just decorate functions but change their behaviour, which is a questionable practice.
 * simpleopt_ has an odd API and is rather a simple replacement for standard libraries than an extension.
 * opterator_ is based on the outdated `optparse` and does not support nested